 1925: Nellie Tayloe Ross becomes the first woman governor in the U.S.

 One month after her husband, Gov. William B. Ross, died of appendicitis, Nellie Tayloe Ross was elected to fill his seat.
 Through her victory, Wyoming, the first state to give women the right to vote, became the first to elect a woman to a state's highest office.
-Ross was inaugurated in January 1925, but lost reelection in 1926.
-She had a long career in politics after her term, and remains the only woman governor in Wyoming's history.
+Ross was inaugurated in January 1925 but lost reelection in 1926.
+She had a long political career after her term and remains the only woman governor in Wyoming's history.

 1926: Gertrude Ederle swims the English Channel

 Gertrude "Queen of the Waves" Ederle did what only five men had done before her when she swam the 35-mile length of the English Channel on Aug.
 6, 1926.
 An Olympic gold medalist, Erdele first attempted the swim between England and France in 1925, but she didn't let her failure prevent a second try.
 Covered in grease and wearing a more practical self-designed suit, Erdele beat the men's record by over two hours at a time when women's sports were just coming into the spotlight.